DarshanKrishna-DK/CitadelX/README.md

 - **Database** (Supabase): Dynamic data storage and user management

 ## Setup

+### Quick Start (TestNet)
+For running on Algorand TestNet with enhanced wallet connection:
+1. See [TESTNET_SETUP.md](./TESTNET_SETUP.md) for detailed TestNet setup instructions
+2. The project now includes improved wallet connection handling and error resolution

 ### Initial setup
 1. Clone this repository to your local machine.